Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: EFTgs and EFT* Power Counting

-The cross section in the $S=2$ channel is proportional to the wave function renormalization constant $\mathcal Z^{(^5P_2)}$ that depends on the effective momentum $r_1^{(^5P_2)}\sim \Lambda$ and binding momentum $\gamma_0\sim Q$.
-Discounting factors of 3, we can expand $\mathcal Z^{(^5P_2)}$ in powers of $Q/\Lambda$.
-Here we use the so-called zed-parameterization introduced in Ref.~\cite{Phillips:1999hh} for $s$-wave bound states that can also be applied to $p$-wave bound states~\cite{Fernando:2011ts}.
-A consequence of this parameterization is that the wave function renormalization constant is exact at NLO with no other higher-order corrections but there is a substantial change in the parameters from LO to NLO, see $r_1^{(^5P_2)}$ values at LO and NLO in Table~\ref{table:Li8Table}.
 At NLO, there is an $s$-wave effective range $r_0^{(2)}\sim 1/\Lambda$ correction.
 The capture data at low energy is not sensitive to this parameter.
 Fig.~\ref{fig:2pluscapture} shows the sensitivity to $r_0^{(2)}$ in the range \SIrange{-5}{5}{\femto\meter}.
 We include this in our error estimates later in the analysis.

-The capture in the spin $S=1$ channel starts at NLO, and the power counting for the EFT$_\star$ with $^7\mathrm{Li}^\star$ and EFT without has to be discussed separately though they are the same up to NLO.
-We start with the theory without the excited $^7\mathrm{Li}^\star$ core.
-In this theory, the contributions from Figs.~\ref{fig:Capture} $(b)$, $(d)$ from the initial state interactions scale as $a_0^{(1)} (B_0+J_0)$.
+The capture in the spin $S=1$ channel starts at NLO, and the power counting for \EFTg ~and EFT$_\star$ has to be discussed separately though they have the same momentum dependence up to NLO.
+We start with \EFTg ~where the contributions from Figs.~\ref{fig:Capture} $(b)$, $(d)$ from the initial state interactions scale as $a_0^{(1)} (B_0+J_0)$.
 Given the smaller $a_0^{(1)}\sim 1/\Lambda$ in this channel, these initial state interactions are $Q/\Lambda$ suppressed compared to the contributions from Figs.~\ref{fig:Capture} $(a)$, $(c)$, thus they constitute a NNLO contribution.
 The wave function renormalization constant $\mathcal Z^{(^3P_2)}$ has the same form as Eq.~(\ref{eq:Zphi}) for the $S=2$ channel.
-Here we again use the zed-parameterization.